island-is/island.is/libs/judicial-system/audit-trail/README.md

 ### Steps to Execute Unit Tests:

 1. Open your terminal.
-2. Run the following command to execute the tests:
+2. Execute the following command to run the tests:

    ```sh
    nx test judicial-system-audit-trail
    ```

-This command will trigger the Jest test runner to execute all tests associated with the `judicial-system-audit-trail` library, providing feedback on any failed tests or issues detected.
+This command will use the Jest test runner to execute all tests associated with the `judicial-system-audit-trail` library, providing feedback and results for any tests that fail or issues that are detected.
 ```